Lelit Bianca V3 Espresso Machine Overview

-Until now, flow profiling was a feature only available on a select few commercial espresso machines.
+Until the Lelit Bianca was released several years ago, flow profiling was a feature only available on a select few commercial espresso machines.
 The Lelit Bianca has changed that.
 Built entirely with the home barista in mind, it brings this incredibly helpful technology within reach in a powerful and versatile package.
-Watch the overview video below for a quick peek at this machine.
+Watch the overview video below for a quick peek at what makes the Lelit Bianca great.

 First impressions are important and Lelit has ensured the Bianca makes a good one.
-It comes fully equipped with wood knobs, paddle, and portafilter – something almost no other espresso machine includes.
+It comes fully equipped with wood knobs, paddle, and portafilter—something almost no other espresso machine includes.
 In fact, when you unbox the machine its premium included accessories are immediately notable.
-It comes with a steel tamper, a microfiber cleaning cloth, and even a walnut-handled bottomless portafilter.
+It comes with a steel tamper, a microfiber cleaning cloth, and even a walnut-handled bottomless portafilter, and three IMS precision baskets.
+Black and white versions comes with maple touchpoints.
 All of this ensures that every step of pulling a shot both looks and feels premium.
 The machine’s frame is comprised of polished stainless steel, matching the mechanical beauty of its classic E61 group head.
 Inside it has a rotary pump, which means it’s nearly silent and can run on either its attachable reservoir or be direct plumbed.

 Speaking of the reservoir, we think the fact that its modular is pretty clever.
 First, because it allows you to attach the reservoir to not just the back but either side of the machine.
 For certain kitchens, particularly with overhead cabinets, this can make refilling the reservoir considerably more convenient.
 Second, if you plan to direct plumb the machine you can simply remove the reservoir making the machine a few inches less deep, allowing it to fit comfortably on just about any counter.